haris-ramzan/github-user-search/README.md

 ## Approach
 I create my app from create-react-app boilerplate.
 I used styled-components for component creation and css.
 I also demonstrate the `JSS` styles in my code that we can also use JSS styles in our app.
 Apart from this, I used `react-router-dom(web)` for two pages navigation.
 In this app there is two pages one is specify for Search the user by `username` after navigate to result screen by clicking `Search` Button it shows the result of the `Users`.

-## Status
-I have touch the all related things you have mentioned in email.
-If i left something and not cover according to your email please convey me!

 ## License